ishyamprasath/cyber/fds.md

-# 📚 DATA SCIENCE STUDY GUIDE
+# 📚DATA SCIENCE STUDY GUIDE
-## Your Complete Path to 100/100
+## 🎯 Complete Path to 100/100 | Units 1-5 Merged

 ---

 # 📖 MODULE 1: INTRODUCTION AND DESCRIBING DATA

-## 1.1 DATA SCIENCE: BENEFITS AND USES
+## 1.1 DATA SCIENCE: FOUNDATIONS & BENEFITS

 ### What is Data Science?

-**Data Science** is the domain of study that deals with vast volumes of data using modern tools and techniques to:
+**Data Science** is the domain of study that deals with vast volumes of data using modern tools and techniques (like machine learning) to:
-- Find unseen patterns
+- ✅ Find unseen patterns
-- Derive meaningful information
+- ✅ Derive meaningful information
-- Make business decisions
+- ✅ Make business decisions

-Data Science sits at the **intersection** of three critical domains:

 ```
                     +-------------------+